-When: Wednesday, June 8, 2023, 1:00 p.m.
-Call to register by June 1st
+When: Wednesday, July 17, 2024, 10:00 a.m.
+Call to register by July 1st

 Who: Any 4-H or Cloverbud Member

 What: Creed Event, Pledge Event (Cloverbuds Only)

 OFFICER BOOK CONTESTS

 All books are due to the Extension Office by: January 31st.
 For a copy of the rubric utilized to score the books, please visit: https://fairfield.osu.edu/program-areas/4-h-youth-development/member-resources-and-information and scroll to Officer Resources.